lucasmoten/coinkite-docs/coldcard/hsm/security.md

 `boot_to_hsm` mode also addresses the same concern, since it assumes the answer is Yes to that boot-up question.

+## Untrusted Remote Hands

+When "boot to HSM" feature is enabled, and there are any per-period limits, we start off with the current period active, and all maximum amounts spent.
+In other words, after boot up, they will have to wait-out the velocity period before those rules can be used.

+This is needed because the "remote hands" may have access to the master PIN code, but not have full spending authority.
+Therefore, we cannot allow those hands to reset the spending period because they could circumvent the velocity limits that way.

+If the "boot to HSM" feature isn't enabled, we don't need to have this policy because anyone who can reboot the device has the master PIN, and could just as well disable the HSM entirely... so velocity limits don't apply to them.

 ## Side Channel Attacks

 Any HSM which can perform unattended signing operations is at risk